Keratoconus care at Mayo Clinic

-Mayo Clinic eye doctors (ophthalmologists) provide comprehensive care for people who seek answers about conditions and diseases of their eyes, including keratoconus.
-Ophthalmologists trained in treating children with eye conditions (pediatric ophthalmologists) may work with doctors trained in the general care of children (pediatricians) and other areas to care for children with eye conditions.
+Mayo Clinic ophthalmologists provide comprehensive care for people who seek answers about conditions and diseases of their eyes, including keratoconus.
+Pediatric ophthalmologists trained in treating children with eye conditions may work with other doctors trained in pediatrics and other areas to care for children with eye conditions.

 Advanced diagnosis and treatment

 Mayo Clinic ophthalmologists diagnose keratoconus using advanced technology to evaluate your condition.
-An evaluation may include a test to measure the curve of the cornea (keratometry), computerized corneal mapping and other tests.
+An evaluation may include a test to measure the curve of the cornea, called keratometry, computerized corneal mapping and other tests.